devfarah6-design/optiq/README.md

-# 🔬 optiq - Intelligent Fractionation Optimization System
+🔬 optiq :

-## About the Project
+ About the Project

 optiq is a sophisticated AI-driven dashboard for monitoring and optimizing fractionation processes across industrial sectors:
 - **LNG Processing** - Liquefied Natural Gas fractionation